ddc-java-17/leave-me-alone-reedsearle/docs/index.md

 * User
     * Authentication code
-    * Alarm preferences
+    * Alarm and chirp preferences
     * Delay times
     * Manual/Automatic mode (on startup)
+    * List of secure and unsecure locations based on previous triggered alerts

 ## Device/external services
 {: menu="Services" }

 Device Services

-  * Accelerometer
-  * Cameras
-  * Phone data related to screen time out
+  * CameraX - https://developer.android.com/media/camera/camerax This will be used to take a picture on both the front-facing and rear-facing cameras in the event of theft.
+This code will live on the device
+  * Motion Sensors - https://developer.android.com/develop/sensors-and-location/sensors/sensors_motion Sensors will include accelerometers, gyroscopes and linear motion sensors used to detect motion after the alarm has been armed
+  * Sounds - https://developer.android.com/reference/android/media/SoundPool The SoundPool manager will play the alarm and chirp sounds as necessary

 External Services

-  * Email tools
-  * text tools
-  * Whatsapp, Instagram type apps
+  * Email tools - https://developer.android.com/guide/components/intents-common This is a list of comm Intents including sending email with multiple attachments
+  * https://developer.android.com/reference/android/content/Intent#ACTION_SEND This is the specific Intent for emailing with an attachment

 ## Stretch goals and possible enhancements
 {: menu="Stretch goals" }

-I would like to add GPS tracking so the phone can be followed
+  *Add GPS tracking so the phone can be followed
+  *Use phone sleep time out to arm alarm
+  *Add notification to Whatsapp, Instagram and others *Tools to add sounds to library